 You’ll study with professors who conduct groundbreaking research and are recognized for revolutionizing the use of data in generating actionable insights for better marketing decisions.

-- Sanjay K. Dhar, studies topics such as strategic marketing management, advanced marketing strategy, brand management, new product development, pricing strategy, promotion strategy, and product placement strategy.
-His research has been awarded the 2008 Paul Green Award, which recognizes the best article published in the Journal of Marketing Research.
+Sanjay K. Dhar, James H. Lorie Professor of Marketing, studies topics such as strategic marketing management, advanced marketing strategy, brand management, new product development, pricing strategy, promotion strategy, and product placement strategy.
+His research has been awarded the 2008 Paul Green Award which recognizes the best article published in the Journal of Marketing Research.

-- Jean-Pierre Dubé, studies empirical industrial organization, dynamic oligopoly, competitive advertising, competitive pricing, retail competition, price discrimination, and internet marketing.
+Jean-Pierre Dubé, Sigmund E. Edelstone Professor of Marketing, studies empirical industrial organization, dynamic oligopoly, competitive advertising, competitive pricing, retail competition, price discrimination, and internet marketing.
 Recently, he has worked on the role of dynamics in the strategies of competing firms.

-- Günter J. Hitsch, studies quantitative marketing and industrial organization, empirical models of consumer choice and competition, the economics and marketing of new products, and the economics of dating and marriage markets.
-Much of his research focuses on dynamic marketing strategies, i.e., situations where marketing decisions that firms make today have effects on future sales, profits, and competitive reactions.
+Günter J. Hitsch, professor of marketing, studies quantitative marketing and industrial organization, empirical models of consumer choice and competition, the economics and marketing of new products, and the economics of dating and marriage markets.
+"I've been able to make progress in these areas by advancing statistical methods, especially computational techniques that allow me to tackle previously unsolvable, complex decision problems," he explains.

-- Ann L. McGill, focuses her research on consumer and managerial decision-making, with special emphasis on causal explanations, differences in judgments in public and in private, and the use of imagery in product choice.
+Ann L. McGil, Sears Roebuck Professor of General Management, Marketing and Behavioral Science, focuses her research on consumer and managerial decision making, with special emphasis on causal explanations, differences in judgments in public and in private, and the use of imagery in product choice.
 "My research enhances our understanding of how people think, which makes it easier to reach and help them," she explains.

 The James M. Kilts Center for Marketing plays a pivotal role at Chicago Booth by promoting the development and recognition of marketing at the school.
 Before founding Centerview Partners, Kilts, '74, was Vice Chairman of the Board of The Procter & Gamble Company.